MapFormer: Self-Supervised Learning of Cognitive Maps with Input-Dependent Positional Embeddings: Neural analysis

+In the tasks, some symbols (actions $s_t \in \{\uparrow, \downarrow, \rightarrow, \leftarrow\}$) must update the model's position on its cognitive map, while others should leave position the same (observations) and instead modify its content.
+The model must learn by itself which ones are actions and which ones are observations.
+How can we tell whether \textit{MapFormers} have learned this and therefore have learned a cognitive map?

-It's exactly what we observe in fig.~\ref{fig:learn_map:training}, where perfect generalization is achieved as soon as the model learns that action tokens $a_t$ trigger state rotation while observation tokens $o_t$ leave it untouched: $\forall t, \Delta_{a_t}\gg\Delta_{o_t}$.
-Once trained, opposite actions (left / right or up / down) cancel each other (tab.~\ref{fig:learn_map:tab}-top), while observations are all projected to a zero angle (fig.~\ref{fig:learn_map:trained}).
-If actions update the cognitive map, observations are the only ones to update the state's content, since $||v_{o_t}||\gg ||v_{a_t}||$ (fig.~\ref{fig:learn_map:trained}-bottom $\&$ fig.~\ref{fig:learn_map:trained_v}).
-In other words, actions are represented within the Lie algebra / action space $\mathfrak{g}$, while observations $v_t$ belong to the \textit{content space}, the traditional latent space of transformers.
+For this, we first compared the learned integration durations $\Delta_t$, since they define how the cognitive map is updated.
+Fig.~\ref{fig:learn_map:training} compares model performance and integration durations during training.
+It shows that perfect generalization is achieved as soon as the model learns that action tokens $a_t$ trigger state rotations while observation tokens $o_t$ leave it untouched.
+Next, we studied the representation of action tokens, after training.
+Tab.~\ref{fig:learn_map:tab}-top \& fig.~\ref{fig:learn_map:trained} show that opposite actions (left / right or up / down) cancel each other, pointing to opposite direction, and representations of observations are all projected to zero.
+That is, only action tokens $a_t$ can update the cognitive map.
+Conversely, only observations need to update the state's content, since $||v_{o_t}||\gg ||v_{a_t}||$, as fig.~\ref{fig:learn_map:trained}-bottom $\&$ fig.~\ref{fig:learn_map:trained_v} confirm.

-Therefore, in \textit{MapFormers}, actions are matrices and observations are vectors, which resembles the ideas presented in \cite{baroni-zamparelli-2010-nouns}, where nouns are vectors and adjectives are matrices, giving the model stronger OOD generalization compared to baseline models.
-Given the fact that Transformers are a generic architecture that can be used for language modeling, it is more than likely that the action/observation separation will focus on functional/content words, creating a separation between adjectives and verbs represented in the Lie algebra $\mathfrak{g}$ and nouns embedded in the content's space.
+From a point of view of Lie-group theory, actions are represented within the space of the Lie algebra $\mathfrak{g}$, whereas observations $v_t$ belong to the content space, the traditional latent space of transformers.
+Therefore, in \textit{MapFormers}, actions are matrices and observations are vectors, which is reminiscent of ideas presented by \citet{baroni-zamparelli-2010-nouns}, where nouns are vectors and adjectives are matrices, giving the model stronger OOD generalization compared to baseline models.